QtExcel/QXlsx/README.md

 	- HelloAndroid : read xlsx on Android
 	- Copycat : load xlsx file and display on widget. print xlsx file.
 	- WebServer : load xlsx and display to web
+	- ShowConsole : load xlsx and display to console

 ## How to set up (Installation)